Skip to main content

 Sort by product attributes like price, title, or sales metrics.
 These are the most common sorting rules.

 Boost or demote products matching specific conditions.
-Priority rules cluster matching products at the top or bottom of results based on their position in the sort order:
+Priority rules cluster matching products at the top or bottom of results based on their direction setting:

-• First position: Promotes matching products to the top (DESC ordering)
+• Descending direction: Promotes matching products to the top

-• Other positions: Demotes matching products to the bottom (ASC ordering)
+• Ascending direction: Demotes matching products to the bottom

 When demoting products in a search context, enable Soft Demotion to apply threshold-based relevance demotion.
 Items above the relevance threshold are immune to demotion, while items below receive proportional demotion.
 When available: